SplitTime/ost-remote-pro/README.md

 ## 1. Install Flutter

 Before running OST-pro, Flutter SDK is required.
+Ensure you have the latest version of Flutter installed on your system loaclly.

 ### Step-by-step summary:
 1. Download Flutter SDK for your operating system.
 It is recommended to use VS Code to setup Flutter as it is the recommended method of using Flutter in the official documentation.
+Follow this [link](https://docs.flutter.dev/install/with-vs-code) for the installation.
 2. Add flutter to your system PATH.
-3. Run `flutter doctor` to verify setup.
+Quick Hack: Close all terminals of VS code and relaunch to apply the installation.
+On relaunching, run `flutter`, the result will be all the available commands with flutter.

 ### Detailed Flutter Installation Guide: